 As announced in the course syllabus, one of the major assignments for the seminar this semester will be a final project.
-You will be working on this project individually and the goals will be to prepare a roughly 10-page research paper and an oral presentation of approximately 10 minutes to the class on your project.
+You will be working on this project either in pairs or individually, as you prefer and the goals will be to prepare a roughly 15-page research paper and an oral presentation of approximately 15 minutes to the class on your project.